Categories

 Compliance and AI

-What is the role of Artificial Intelligence in compliance?
+What is the intersection of AI and compliance?
 What about Machine Learning?
 Are you using ChatGPT?
-These questions are but three of the many questions we will explore in this cutting-edge podcast series, Compliance and AI, hosted by Tom Fox, the award-winning Voice of Compliance.
+These questions are just three of the many we will explore in this cutting-edge podcast series, Compliance and AI, hosted by Tom Fox, the award-winning Voice of Compliance.
+Today, Tom looks at AI and governance with 3 guests, Bill Sanders, Olivia Storelli, and Andrew Stevens.

-Key Highlights:
+Key highlights:

 Resources: